System Automation

 Trashcan

 trash-cli: There is a nice little package called Trash-cli I have installed.
 It works on most Linux systems.
-Install on on Ubuntu with sudo apt install trash-cli.
+Install on Ubuntu with sudo apt install trash-cli.
 Refer to the repo for more details.

 Add to our cron jobs to run on the first day of the month: